fivdi/i2c-bus/README.md

 [I2cFuncs](https://github.com/fivdi/i2c-bus#class-i2cfuncs)
 object describing the functionality available.
 See also [I2C functionality](https://www.kernel.org/doc/Documentation/i2c/functionality).

+### bus.scan(cb)
+- cb - completion callback

+Scans the I2C bus asynchronously for devices the same way `i2cdetect -y -r` would.
+The callback gets two arguments (err, devices). devices is an array of numbers where each number represents the I2C address of a device which was detected.

+### bus.scanSync()

+Scans the I2C bus synchronously for devices the same way `i2cdetect -y -r` would.
+Returns an array of numbers where each number represents the I2C address of a device which was detected.

 ### bus.i2cRead(addr, length, buffer, cb)
 - addr - I2C device address